What are perinatal outcome disparities?

 - Resources from Think Cultural Health at the Office of Minority Health

 - HHS Action Plan to Reduce Racial and Ethnic Health Disparities

 Help fund and publicize models that work!!

 The JJ Way is a midwifery based model of prenatal care created by Jennie Joseph, LM, CPM, that has significantly reduced prematurity and low birth weight, and closed the racial disparity gap among participants.
 Included on this webpage is a downloadable evaluation report on the outcomes of the JJ Way Community Based Maternity Center for 2017.
 Additional research studies and reports found here.

 The Centering Pregnancy model of prenatal care has been show in several studies to reduce prematurity rates, particularly among African American women.
 Here are two studies:

 - Group Prenatal Care and Perinatal Outcomes: A Randomized Controlled Trial

 - The effect of CenteringPregnancy group prenatal care on preterm birth in a low-income population

 The Birthing Project USA is a national maternal child health program that uses community based peer support to improve outcomes for African American and other racially marginalized women.

-The International Center for Traditional Childbearing is an infant mortality prevention, breastfeeding promotion and midwife training non-profit organization.
+The National Association to Advance Black Birth, formerly known as International Center for Traditional Childbearing, is an infant mortality prevention, breastfeeding promotion and midwife training non-profit organization.